cavaloni/react-input-range/README.md

 #### onChangeComplete: (value: number | Range): void

 Every mouse / touch event can trigger multiple updates, therefore causing `onChange` callback to fire multiple times.
 On the other hand, `onChangeComplete` callback only gets called when the user stops dragging.

+#### setTrackLengths: bool

+Use this to indicate you will be providing values for a specific set value for the 'active' track to be extended over the track.
+This is used, in our project at least, to color the slider to designate two seperate areas of spread over the track.
+The active track can then be styled in opposition to the inactive, or background track.

+#### setTrackValueEnd: number | string

+This is the percentage for the set track length (see immediately above) to extend in relation to the background/inactive track.

 #### step: number